davidhintelmann/davidhintelmann-simple-site/README.md

 For educational purposes only.

-Since this is a free GitHub account, python code is in folder labeled python.
+Since this is a free GitHub account and I can only have one repository, python code is in folder labeled python.
 Here are two attempts to begin understanding [Oandas](https://www.oanda.com) REST API.